USS Volans: Providing service to the Pacific Fleet

 Over the next year, Volans performed a vital service to the fleet as a stores issue ship.
-In the course of her important but unglamorous duties, she traveled from port to port, unescorted, proceeding independently from locales ranging from the Solomon Islands to the Carolines; and from the Palaus to the Admiralties.
+In the course of her duties, she traveled from port to port, unescorted, proceeding independently from locales ranging from the Solomon Islands to the Carolines; and from the Palaus to the Admiralties.
 Ports of call included Guadalcanal; Tulagi; Emirau (Green Islands); Noumea, New Caledonia; the Russell Islands; Munda, New Georgia; Espiritu Santo, New Hebrides; Finschhafen and Hollandia, New Guinea; Manus; Ulithi; Kossol Roads; Peleliu; and the islands of Guam and Saipan.
 In addition, she also operated for a time out of Leyte in the Philippines.

 A high demand for her goods

-Volans, in her unsung role, provided stores to the ships that took part in the initial carrier air strikes on Tokyo in January 1945 and to the ships that took part in landing operations at places such as Iwo Jima, Okinawa, and the Philippines.
+Volans provided stores to the ships that took part in the initial carrier air strikes on Tokyo in January 1945 and to the ships that took part in landing operations at places such as Iwo Jima, Okinawa, and the Philippines.
 She serviced some 1,302 ships and facilities, filling 30,454 requisitions comprising an approximate 137,000 items.
 While at San Pedro Bay, Leyte, from 23 March to 5 April 1945, Volans experienced her busiest service.
 During that period, she issued supplies on a 24-hour basis, supporting the efforts to secure the Philippines and also to take Okinawa.